-Mediation is a voluntary and confidential process that promotes open and respectful communication with the assistance of a neutral and impartial third party - the mediator.
+Mediation is a confidential process that promotes open and respectful communication with the assistance of a neutral and impartial third party - the mediator.
 Mediation allows the parties in a dispute to examine their interests and concerns, explore a variety of creative options and develop mutually satisfactory solutions to the problem in a timely and cost-effective manner.

 The Public Service Staffing Tribunal's mediation services are similar to those of other tribunals or labour boards and follow the same basic steps: